Your Team Uses AI Wrong (and Research Proves It)

 - What assumptions did the AI make that we didn’t ask for?
 Every model fills information gaps with implicit assumptions.
 If you don’t identify them, you’re accepting them unknowingly.

 - What context was missing?
 AI works with what you gave it.
-If the context was incomplete, the result is an elegant answer to the wrong question.
+Incomplete context produces an elegant answer to the wrong question.

 Define Explicit AI Collaboration Norms